plausible/website/_posts/2024-09-28-wordpress-plugin-track-popular-searches-on-your-site.md

 Having a search experience built in your WordPress website is many times a major expectation from your visitors.
 This is especially true if you run an e-commerce store, a publication or a blog, a knowledge-base, an aggregator website like one for booking buses/hotels/flights, matching job profiles or dating profiles, a books/songs library, etc.

-An on-site search feature is great for user-experience by instantly matching them to what they are looking for.
+An on-site search bar is great for user-experience by instantly matching them to what they are looking for.
 It is also a fantastic way of getting customer insights directly from the horse’s mouth: knowing about their demands, preferences, sales opportunities, current trends, stock-up requirements, etc.

 Tracking what your customers are looking for when they land on your website can help understand if they: